Jina Lee

 Lee, Jina.
 2025.
 Gendered Pathways to Perpetual Fame: The Selection of Elite Novelists into the Korean Literary Canon.
 Poetics, 112 DOI ↗

-Leahey, Erin, Jina Lee, Russell J. Funk.
+Leahey, Erin, Jina Lee, and Russell Funk.
 2023.
-What Types of Novelty Are Most Disruptive?
+What Types of Novelty are Most Disruptive?.
 American Sociological Review, 88(3): 562-597 DOI ↗

-Zhao, Yi, Jina Lee, Cheryl Ellenwood.
+Zhao, Yi, Jina Lee, and Cheryl Ellenwood.
 2021.
 The Persistent Influence of Gender Stereotypes in Social Entrepreneurial Financing.
 Journal of Social Entrepreneurship, 15(3): 811-832 DOI ↗

 Teaching